dcos/examples/cloudflare-argotunnel/1.11/README.md

 We start of in the west coast cluster.

-For creating a Load Balancer you have to fill in three fields, the `cloudflare hostname`, `local service url`, and a `load balancer pool name`.
+For creating a Load Balancer you have to fill in three fields, the `cloudflare hostname`, `local service url`, and a `load balancer pool name`. ... need to update image to show elasti-west in local url ...

 ![Resources](img/lb01.png)